 The hull section begins with a deep V at the bow, blending into a tapered and flattened U-section for the centre, fading back to a buoyant V section for the stern.
 A combination of rocker and deadwood shaping gives good manoeuvrability and positive reaction to steering.

 The buoyant bow is designed to maintain a fast and dry ride.
 The stern is blended smoothly to give low drag whilst maintaining plenty of volume for enhanced handling in following seas.
+The hull was designed to enhance down-wind performance whilst minimising any tendency to broach.

 Deck:

-The cockpit is a roomy and comfortable 145 litres, fitted with the SmartTrack combined footplates/steering pedals and a fixed seat.
-The seat is factory fitted to match the customer’s requirements.
+The cockpit is a roomy and comfortable 145 litres with a fixed performance seat - this is factory fitted to match the customer's requirements.
+The Taran is fitted with the Smart Track combined footpeg/rudder steering pedals.

 Background: